TEAMMATES/teammates/devdocs/process.md

    * Ensure _dev green_ (i.e., all tests are passing on dev server).

     >If any of the browsertests fail, use [*GodMode*](/devdocs/godmode.md) to fix them.
     Ensure that dev green is reached without GodMode before submitting for review

-    >If your new code might behave differently on a remote server than how it behaves on the dev server, ensure staging green (i.e., all tests are passing against the modified app running on your own GAE staging server).
+    >If your new code might behave differently on a remote server than how it behaves on the dev server, ensure those tests are passing against the updated app running on your own GAE staging server.

    * Push your branch to the committer repo (push to the fork if you do not have push permission to the committer repo), if you haven't done that already.